Into Film Clubs

 Known as “The Queen of the Midlands”, Nottingham is a city with a rich cultural and industrial history.
 The market square – the largest outside of London – saw many civic celebrations, whereas industry and transport saw rapid change.
 Archive footage of this development has been edited together in this compilation, recording life on the shop floor, trade on the River Trent and featuring a number of television reports from the regional news program, including the opening of the Nottingham Playhouse.
-This DVD is arranged into the following sections: Introduction; The Heart of the City: Old Market Square; Celebration & Royalty; Goose Fair; War & Commemoration; Life on the Water; A City of Culture; Textiles & the Lace; Raleigh: Post War; Reshaping the City; Champions & Heroes.
+This DVD is split into two discs.
+Disc A contains the following sections: Introduction; The Heart of the City: Old Market Square; Celebration & Royalty; Goose Fair; War & Commemoration; Life on the Water; A City of Culture.

 A programme of archive film capturing the history of LGBT lives, cultures and communities in 20th century Britain.